Novgorod case: 2007

-On September 7, Kirill Martynov files a request at the Office of Novgorod City Public Prosecutor, demanding to initiate criminal proceedings against the Novgorod City Prosecutor A.A.
+On September 7, Kirill Martynov filed a request at the Office of Novgorod City Public Prosecutor, demanding to initiate criminal proceedings against the Novgorod City Prosecutor A.A.
 Yefimov, his deputy D.S.
 Mikhailov, and V.V.
-Kolodkin under Article 299] (attempt to knowingly prosecute an innocent person) of CC-RF.
+Kolodkin under Article 299 (attempt to knowingly prosecute an innocent person) of CC-RF.

 On September 10, the name of the current investigator of the Novgorod case, Dina Palchuk, was announced.

 On September 11, the Novgorod Regional Court refused the appeal against the Novgorod City Court decision to conduct an inpatient psychiatric examination of Antonina at Moscow Serbsky Institute, thus upholding the decision.
 On the same day, Maksim Kononenko stopped updating his blog again, replacing recent messages with an update on the recent turn of events in the Novgorod case.

-On September 12 Antonina arrived in Moscow in order to undergo an inpatient examination.
+On September 12, Antonina arrived in Moscow in order to undergo an inpatient examination.
 The examination was postponed and was due to start on September 17.

 The Head of Public Chamber Committee for Protection of Children's Rights O.V.
 Zykov published a statement on the recent developments in the case entitled, "It began as a farce, but now it is turning into a tragedy".

-On September 17 Antonina arrived at the Moscow Serbsky Institute in order to undergo an inpatient examination.

-On October 11 the examination was finished, Antonina returned home and met her daughter.
+On September 17, Antonina arrived at the Moscow Serbsky Institute in order to undergo an inpatient examination.
+The examination concluded on October 11 after which Antonina returned home and met her daughter.

-On December 17 Kirill Martynov appealed to the media.
+On December 17, Kirill Martynov appealed to the media.
 The next day Antonina was supposed to obtain refiled charges.

-On December 20 the investigation was formally ended.
+On December 20, the investigation was formally ended.
 Antonina obtained the final charges.